business-thiem/ai-moodJournal/README.md

 - Why would the user just not give prompts to GPT? (the problem solved by the app):
 - - Simplifies prompting the a.i., saves journal entries for each user (i.e. just typing their text instead of being bloated with "give me an analysis of x", tell me the: "mood, color, and does it contain negative emotions")
 - - Gives back consistent analysis of the journal entries
 - - Summarizes the user's mood from all of their entries.
-- -
+Changes

 ### Example